 - How do I best treat hepatitis?

-What medicine options are available to help me?
+What medication options are available to help me?

-- Will these medicines interact with other medicines, over the counter products, or dietary or herbal supplements I am already taking for other conditions?
+- Will these medications interact with other medications, over the counter products, or dietary or herbal supplements I am already taking for other conditions?

 - Are there any alternative or complementary therapies that will help me?